Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

 \subsubsection{Operation.}

-We now describe more in detail how Shufflecake operates and explain the rationale behind certain design choices.
-We start by explaining how we use encryption to secure data on-disk.
-Then we look at the indirection layer between physical data allocation on disk and data on the logical volumes, i.e., the mechanism which creates the correspondence between physical and logical slices.
-Finally, we explain how this correspondence is updated when new logical slices are needed as data is written on the logical volumes.
+We now describe more in detail how (`Legacy') Shufflecake operates and explain the rationale behind certain design choices.
+We start by explaining the use encryption on data blocks.
+Then we look at the indirection layer between physical data on disk and data on the logical volumes, i.e., the mechanism which creates the correspondence between physical and logical slices.
+We explain how this correspondence is updated when new logical slices are needed as data is written on the volumes.
+Then, we explain how Shufflecake handles the case of allocation errors, i.e., when a physical slice is mistakenly assigned to more than one volume.
+Finally, we detail how the instantiation procedure works.

 \paragraph{Cryptographic layer.} As in many disk encryption solutions, we encrypt with the block granularity, meaning that blocks are the unit of both I/O requests and encryption/decryption; in other words, one IV encrypts one block.
 Many disk encryption schemes generate these IVs pseudo-deterministically from some public context information and the volume's secret key (e.g., this is what happens in the XTS mode of operation) in order to save the space and the I/O overhead needed to store and retrieve them.
 Having such a deterministic procedure for generating IVs on the fly is enough for the threat model covered by FDE and single-snapshot secure PD solutions like TrueCrypt.